hermonochy/Rescueland/The Planet File.md

-This file will give a breif overview of major planets, ordered by distance to Rescueland.
+This file will give a brief overview of major planets, ordered by distance to Rescueland.

 ## Keys

 Name: The name of the planet

-Pronounced: The pronounciation of the name
+Pronounced: The pronounciation of the planet name

 Capital: The capital city of the planet